zenUnicorn/Active-Learning-with-Comet-for-Cell-Imaging/README.md

 Active Learning with Comet for Cell Imaging

+## What is Cell imaging ⛓
+Cell imaging refers to the process of producing images of cells using various imaging techniques such as microscopy, magnetic resonance imaging (MRI), computed tomography (CT), and others.

 ## Comet
 Comet works with existing ML libraries and has built-in team collaboration, Comet lets you track code, experiments, and results on ML projects.
 It’s fast, simple, and free for open source projects.